Chalarangelo/30-seconds-of-code/README.md

 Iterates over all own properties of an object in reverse, running a callback for each one.

-Use `Object.keys(obj)` to get all the properties of the object, `Array.reverse()` to reverse their order and `Array.forEach()` to run the provided function for each key-value pair.
+Use `Object.keys(obj)` to get all the properties of the object, `Array.prototype.reverse()` to reverse their order and `Array.prototype.forEach()` to run the provided function for each key-value pair.
 The callback receives three arguments - the value, the key and the object.

 ```js
 const forOwnRight = (obj, fn) =>